Positano Italy: Your Complete Travel Guide (2023)

 The hidden gem goes to Paradise Bar!
 This casual walk-up spot directly above Chez Black offers your classic Italian Apertivo drinks like Aperol Spritz & Negronis, and a nice view overlooking the main square of Positano and the beach.

 Paradise Bar isn’t fancy, but if you’re looking for a quick bite and nice drink definitely stop by.
+It’s a grab-and-go spot so it’s first come first serve to get a table.

 P.S. they have a delicious flatbread sandwich with ham & tuna for 6€, and it was the best sandwich I had in Positano.
 Great for take-away to the beach.